 Once your topic sentences and hypothesis are completed, you can begin writing your essay, beginning with your first draft.
-(You should never hand in a first draft as your final piece, because as a general rule of thumb, they are not your best work!)
+(You should never hand in a first draft as your final piece, because as a general rule of thumb, it will not be your best work).

 Great essays take time to write, review and refine.
 Therefore, waiting until the night before to write it is never going to get you good marks.